 Susan: That’s a good question.
 I mean, there are so many resources out there online.
 Join the FileMaker community online, it’s free.
 Go to filemaker.com/community.
 Start asking questions and get engaged.
 I was a woman that started her career a long time ago in the eighties.
 When we did that, we didn’t have that kind of support and it’s out there.
 You can find a woman who will mentor you.
 Or many men that will mentor you.
 Some FileMaker companies are so desperate just to hire some diversity into their companies that they will take a chance on a new developer who has no experience and will help train you up.

 Don’t be afraid to apply for those jobs.
 Reach out and look for them.
 You can get a leg up just doing that.
 Don’t be afraid to talk.
 You have to use your voice.
 You have to stand tall, like what we’re saying here at Pause.

 Nick: #PauseStandTall right, that’s our hashtag on Twitter?

 Susan: That’s right.

 Adam: Anything else?

-Nick: If you don’t mind, we can close up and I’d just like you say a few things about the Women of FileMaker, how people can in touch with you guys, your website and stuff.
+Nick: If you don’t mind, we can close up and I’d just like you to say a few things about the Women of FileMaker, how people can in touch with you guys, your website, and stuff.